goeldner/ZipCleaner/README.md

 The app is notarized by Apple.

+## Installation

-In order to install, just download the latest DMG file, open it and drag ZipCleaner.app into the Applications folder.
-Then you can start ZipCleaner from Applications folder.
+In order to install, just download and open the latest DMG file, then drag ZipCleaner.app into the Applications folder.

+You can start ZipCleaner from Applications folder.
+I keep it pinned to the dock.
+Zip files can just be dragged onto the icon inside the dock and cleaning starts automatically.

 ## Disclaimer